manticoresoftware/manticoresearch/docs/command_line_tools_reference/indextool_command_reference.rst

 -  ``--htmlstrip INDEXNAME`` filters stdin using HTML stripper settings for a given index, and prints the filtering results to stdout.
-Note that the settings will be taken from sphinx.conf, and not the index header.
+Note that the settings will be taken from manticore.conf, and not the index header.

 -  ``--mergeidf NODE1.idf [NODE2.idf ...] --out GLOBAL.idf`` merge several .idf files into a single one.